 |North Korea||<10||Undisclosed||2006||2006 Test|

-Initially the NPT was valid for twenty-five years.
-The treaty may be considered a success as the NPT signatory nations did not further pursue an acquisition of nuclear arms during the period.
+Initially, the NPT was valid for twenty-five years.
+The treaty may be considered a success as the NPT signatory nations did not further pursue acquisition of nuclear arms during the period.
 In 1995, the NPT was reviewed and extended indefinitely.
-Of the 178 nations who had signed the NPT initially 175 attended the review conference and 111 sponsored the renewal for an indefinite period.
+Of the 178 nations which had signed the NPT, initially 175 attended the review conference and 111 sponsored the renewal for an indefinite period.
 By December 2000, the NPT had 187 signatory nations.
 Among these, 185 were member states of the United Nations.
 The major countries that have not signed the NPT – Pakistan, India, and Israel - are now known nuclear powers.
 India and Pakistan cannot sign the treaty as they retain their arsenals.
 Israeli capabilities, though undisclosed, are largely estimable.
 North Korea withdrew from the NPT in 2003.
 Though Taiwan is not an official signatory, the country abides by the NPT.